John Tamihere promising to turn the Auckland Harbour Bridge into a two-level superstructure

 "There will be minimal disruption to traffic.
 My team have looked at overseas structures and costs and it is very doable."

-Tamihere said full or partial superstructure replacements have been carried out on a number of bridges in the United States, including the Milton-Madison bridge costing $US104 million over the Ohio River.
+Tamihere said full or partial superstructure replacements have been carried out on a number of bridges in the United States, including the Milton-Madison bridge costing US$104 million ($161m) over the Ohio River.
 It was built in 1929.

 "I will personally guarantee and commit to the Penlink Highway because it is the right thing to do," he said.